Backdoor Roth IRA Planning: A Tax-free Financial Strategy

 As a result, a “backdoor strategy” is available to work around the Roth contribution income limits.
 This strategy is a two-step process, made up of a contribute-then-convert transaction.

-How does a Backdoor Roth Plan Work?
+How Does a Backdoor Roth Plan Work?

 The strategy is fairly simple; however, there are a few considerations.
 A person must satisfy the requirements to be able to contribute to a regular IRA—this generally means having earned income.
-The maximum contribution to the IRA for 2020 and 2021 is $6,000.
+The maximum contribution to the IRA for 2023 is $6,500 and $7,000 for 2024.
 Individuals 50 years and above can make an additional $1,000 catch-up contribution.
 (Prior to 2020, there were age limits of 70 ½ to make a contribution, but those have been removed.)
-Beyond this, a Roth conversion can be subject to tax as part of the pro-rata rule, which maintains that if a taxpayer has other traditional IRA funds, their Roth conversion is partially taxable.
-Ultimately, the IRS requires taxpayers to aggregate all of their IRAs, so in this situation, individuals must consider their IRA assets when calculating their taxes due upon conversion.

 Another caveat to keep in mind is that if the original contribution isn’t converted quickly, it has the potential to accumulate earnings—and those earnings would then be taxable on the later conversion.